Public Key Cryptography

 DL_Group

-Currently all “modp” groups included in botan are ones defined by the Internet Engineering Task Force, so the provider is “ietf”, and the strings look like “modp/ietf/N” where N can be any of 1024, 1536, 2048, 3072, 4096, 6144, or 8192.
-This group type is used for Diffie-Hellman and ElGamal algorithms.
+For the groups from RFC 5208 (often called the MODP groups, the IETF groups, or the IPsec groups) use “modp/ietf/N” where N can be any of 1024, 1536, 2048, 3072, 4096, 6144, or 8192.
+This group type is used for Diffie-Hellman and ElGamal algorithms, but cannot be used with DSA.

 You can generate a new random group using